rowdyrotifer/clanvas/CONTRIBUTING.md

 * [Github Guide: *How to Contribute to Open Source*](https://opensource.guide/how-to-contribute/)
 * [Video Tutorials: *How to Contribute to an Open Source Project on GitHub*](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
 * [Github: *Fork a repo*](https://help.github.com/articles/fork-a-repo/)

-### Case students

-If you're a Case student, you should drop by the ACM general body meetings on Wednesdays at 6:30PM, there we can discuss the project more, and if you're a beginner, we can find a time to get you completely set up one step at a time for contributing.